 Solutions and projects in Visual Studio

-When you create an app, website, plug-in, etc. in Visual Studio, you start with a project.
-In a logical sense, a project contains all the source code files, icons, images, data files, etc. that are compiled into an executable, library, or website.
+When you create an app or website in Visual Studio, you start with a project.
+In a logical sense, a project contains all files that are compiled into an executable, library, or website.
+Those files can include source code, icons, images, data files, and so on.
 A project also contains compiler settings and other configuration files that might be needed by various services or components that your program communicates with.

 A project is contained within a solution.
-A solution contains one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.
-A solution is described by a text file (extension .sln) with its own unique format; it is not intended to be edited by hand.
+Despite its name, a solution is not an "answer".
+It's simply a container for one or more related projects, along with build information, Visual Studio window settings, and any miscellaneous files that aren't associated with a particular project.

 Visual Studio uses two file types (.sln and .suo) to store settings for solutions: